Terry Allen (Real

 Building Systems, a division of Dolphin Architects/Builders in Charleston.

-Presently a United Methodist Minister in Chester, SC (BS from Charleston
+Became a United Methodist Minister (BS from Charleston

 Southern University 1973; Master of Divinity from Emory University Atlanta